Happyculture/combawa/README.md

 It's compatible with Drupal 7, 8, 9 and 10 and is meant to be used by developers and CI applications.

-You are encouraged to use Combawa as a daily companion to reinstall/update your local installation.
+You are encouraged to use Combawa as a daily companion to reinstall/update your local installation or CI environment.

 Because Combawa is very cool, you can use a Drupal console command to setup the required environment variables.
 See below for details.